 Those who up to now have ignored my calls of seeking safety in foreign currencies, foreign bonds (or bond funds) or in gold and silver, I say, you may be the ones left standing on a street corner in the proverbial barrel on suspenders… but I hope not, dear reader!

 I hope I am wrong about this bad feeling I have…I hope for once that the majority is right…and I am wrong…for if I am way off base, I think I will still have money left when I bail out of the Swiss Franc ETF and the gold bullion funds…and you can say “I told you so.”
-Yes, I would welcome hearing that once..
-Look At This .to know that the American Dream is still intact?…rather than being on the precipice of a 21st century dark age where the ruling countries of the world will be led by communist leaders.
+Yes, I would welcome hearing that once.. dig this .to know that the American Dream is still intact?…rather than being on the precipice of a 21st century dark age where the ruling countries of the world will be led by communist leaders.
 I cannot fathom a world led by such a ruling class…for the future of our children and grandchildren!